My Story

 Professional expertise and lived experience combined have enabled me to create a creative method to heal the body, train the mind and rewire the brain.
 It’s informed by the latest research in modern science like epigenetics and neurobiology, while finding its roots and harnessing power in the ancient and sacred wisdom of yoga.

-My greatest wish is for everyone to feel empowered to live their best life and to free themselves from the prison of their own mind.
+My greatest wish is for everyone to feel empowered to live their best life and to free themselves from any kind of suffering.

 “Great practices.
 Alo was very driving and also calming and inspiring.”